procisco/net_cfg_check/README.md

 ![network diagram](net_img2.png)

-- NTP Check > Starting with Nicholas' NTP check
+### Changed direction on the approach
+- 1. Testing Ansible cli_parse with command and text parameters